Working with DataFrames in Snowpark Scala¶

 Use Column.apply(“<field_name>”) to return a

-object for a field in an OBJECT (or a VARIANT that contains an OBJECT).Use Column.apply(<index>) to return a
+Columnobject for a field in an OBJECT (or a VARIANT that contains an OBJECT).Use Column.apply(<index>) to return a

-object for an element in an ARRAY (or a VARIANT that contains an ARRAY).
+Columnobject for an element in an ARRAY (or a VARIANT that contains an ARRAY).

 Note

-If the field name or elements in the path are irregular and make it difficult to use the Column.apply
+If the field name or elements in the path are irregular and make it difficult to use the Column.apply methods, you can

 use the get, get_ignore_case, or get_path functions as an alternative.

-As mentioned in Using the apply Method to Refer to a Column, you can omit the method name apply
+As mentioned in Using the apply Method to Refer to a Column, you can omit the method name apply:

-For example, the following code selects the dealership
+For example, the following code selects the dealership field in objects in the src column of the

 sample data: